-The Secret Lives of Elves and Faeries: The Truth behind the Story of Rev Robert Kirk
+Secret Lives of Elves and Faeries: The True Story of Rev Robert Kirk

 - Ten Discoveries of 2014 that Suggest there is Truth to Ancient Myths and Legends

 - The meaning of the word Myth

 - Bardsey Island - Haunting Island of Spiritual, Natural, and Cultural Significance

 Somewhat paradoxically, Robert Kirk was both a Minister and a firm believer in the realm of faeries.
 ‘The Quarrel of Oberon and Titania’ by Noel Paton. ( Public Domain )

 One scholar in particular, John Matthews, claims to have found an early copy of the reverend's manuscript, which bizarrely claims that Robert Kirk did more than collect Scottish tales - he lived them.
 This earlier edition, called ‘ The Secret Lives of Elves and Faeries,’ is caveated in its title as having come directly from the "private journal of the Reverend Robert Kirk."

 It reads like a journal as well, and dictates Kirk's supposed journey from Aberfoyle to the "Lands Beneath," the faery realm below the earth, and the interesting discoveries he found there.
 Kirk describes in great detail the Seelie and Unseelie Courts (the good and bad faeries), faery food, and faery dress, their "books of light", and numerous faery tales told to him supposedly by the faeru folk themselves.